TeameurekaRobotics/3D_Files/README.md

 # 3D_Files
-AutoCad, GoogleDraw and STL type files for design and creation.
+AutoCad, Google Sketchup project and STL type files for design and creation.